patience4711/RPI-APS-inverters/README.md

 ## CHANGELOG
 **version RPI-ECU-v2_6**  30 may 2022  upgrade archive
 - removed limit of 20 in database query
-- added a value validation to prevent eratical energy values
+- added a value validation to prevent erratical energy values

 **version RPI-ECU-v2_5**  27 may 2022  upgrade archive
 - added dc current for the ds3 inverter